-- 1. improving access to and consolidating existing information regarding technical and safety performance - 2. developing and/or expanding data on topics relevant to insurers, which includes II dentifying information gaps and taking steps with strategic partners to close them - 3. connecting with, engaging, and developing a network of insurers and brokers that have or expect to insure wood structures
+- 1. Improving access to and consolidating existing information regarding technical and safety performance. - 2.
+Developing and/or expanding data on topics relevant to insurers, which includes identifying information gaps and taking steps with strategic partners to close them. - 3.
+Engaging, and developing a network of insurers and brokers that have or expect to insure wood structures